 Churches are Popular During Semana Santa

 Catholics in Colombia take part in ceremonial pilgrimages to visit churches in the city throughout Holy Week to evoke the journey Christ made during his crucifixion.
-However, the churches in Colombia are closed in 2020 during this week due to the coronavirus pandemic.
+However, the churches in Colombia are open with limited capacity during this week due to the coronavirus pandemic.

 In the metropolitan Medellín metro area (Aburrá Valley), there are over 300 Roman Catholic churches.
 Most notably, there is a complete list of all the churches of the Archdiocese of Medellín.

 We previously looked at the top 14 churches in Medellín and the Aburrá Valley.
 All these popular churches normally become busy during Holy Week.
 And churches throughout Colombia normally become busier than normal during Holy Week.
 But the churches are all closed during the quarantine in Colombia.

 Smaller Towns are Popular

 During Semana Santa, some of the smaller towns in Colombia normally come alive.
 For example, during Holy Week in Colombia, the sleepy colonial towns of Popayán and Mompox are transformed into bustling religious gatherings.
 But this won’t happen in 2020 due to the coronavirus pandemic.

-Popayán’s Semana Santa processions were even added to UNESCO’s Intangible Cultural Heritage Lists in 2009.
+Popayán’s processions were even added to UNESCO’s Intangible Cultural Heritage Lists in 2009.
 Ancient religious images are paraded through Popayán’s historical downtown streets.
 And they are borne on wooden platforms.